Government writing needs to be accessible for everyone. It needs to be easy to understand, concise and relevant.

 - write conversationally – picture your audience and write as if you were talking to them 1-to-1 and with the authority of someone who can actively help

 - avoid words ending in "–ion" and "–ment" as they tend to make sentences longer and more complicated than they need to be

-- not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer
+- avoid using long sentences – check any sentences with more than 25 words to see if you can split them up to make them clearer

 - not let caveats dictate unwieldy grammar – for example, say "You can" rather than "You may be able to"